Download pdf

 Public transport

-- The share of public transport in total passenger traffic decreased in 19 EU countries between 2000 and 2019 (- 1 point at EU level to 18.7% in 2019).
+- Before Covid, the share of public transport decreased at EU level and in 19 EU countries (- 1 point at EU level since 2000 to 18.7% in 2019).
 It decreased the most rapidly in all Central and Eastern European countries, where public transport used to be dominant (especially in Estonia, Poland and Bulgaria).

 Share of public transport in total passenger traffic